ariellylara/sales-profit-powerbi/README.md

-# Sales & Profit Analytics Dashboard
+# Sales & Profit Analytics Report

 Interactive dashboard developed in Power BI for sales and profit analysis.